 Hi, I’m Jo, The Wandering Wordsmith.
 I’m a professional travel writer, providing specialist travel copywriting, travel writing, and proofreading and copy-editing services.

-I use my love of travel, knowledge of the travel industry, and experience as a writing and editing professional to create sharp, engaging copy for travel agencies, tourism offices, hotels, airlines, and destination brands.
-My carefully crafted words are designed to bring destinations to life using all five senses and engage your audience, attracting new customers, encouraging more bookings and helping to build your following.
+I use my love of travel, knowledge of the travel industry, and experience as a writing and editing professional to create sharp, engaging copy for travel brands and businesses.
+My carefully crafted words are designed to breathe life into your travel experience, captivating your audience, attracting new customers, driving more bookings and sales, and helping to boost your authority and reputation.

 How can I help you?

 If you’re seeking a travel copywriter who knows how to evoke beautiful images of your destination while providing all the practical information needed to turn dreamers into buyers, head over to my services page to see what I can do for you.
 Alternatively, if you want to get straight down to business, contact me now to discuss your travel project.